-Dogs with one or two copies of the F allele have "furnishings": the mustache, beard, and eyebrows characteristic of breeds like the Schnauzer, Scottish Terrier, and Wire Haired Dachshund.
-A dog with two I alleles will not have furnishings, which is sometimes called an "improper coat" in breeds where furnishings are part of the breed standard.
-The mutation is a genetic insertion which we measure indirectly using a linkage test highly correlated with the insertion.
+Dogs with one or two copies of the F allele have "furnishings": the mustache, beard, and eyebrowsLikely furnishedcharacteristic of breeds like the Schnauzer, Scottish Terrier, and Wire Haired Dachshund.
+A dog with two I(mustache, beard,alleles will not have furnishings, which is sometimes called an "improper coat" in breeds whereand/or eyebrows) (FF)furnishings are part of the breed standard.
+The mutation is a genetic insertion which we measureindirectly using a linkage test highly correlated with the insertion.